-1. has specific questions or concerns about the Board's policies regarding discrimination on the basis of disability applicable to students; OR

-2. wishes to request an accommodation for a student on the basis of disability may contact the District's Section 504/ADA Coordinator:
+- 1. has specific questions or concerns about the Board's policies regarding discrimination on the basis of disability applicable to employees; OR - 2. wishes to request an accommodation on the basis of disability should contact the District's Section 504/ADA Coordinator:

-Deborah Maillous-Petersen Director of Pupil Services Newtown Public Schools 3 Primrose Street Newtown, CT 06470 Telephone: 203-426-7628 petersend@newtown.k12.ct.us
+Deborah Mailloux-Petersen Director of Pupil Services Newtown Public Schools 3 Primrose Street Newtown, CT 06470 Phone: (203) 426 7628 e-mail: petersend@newtown.k12.ct.us

-NEWTOWN PUBLIC SCHOOLS DISCRIMINATION/HARASSMENT COMPLAINT FORM
+DISCRIMINATION/HARASSMENT COMPLAINT FORM

-(For complaints based on race, color, religion, age, marital status, national origin, alienage, ancestry, veteran status, or status as a victim of dome stic violence)
+(For complaints based on race, color, religion, age, marital status, national origin, alienage, ancestry, genetic information, veteran status, or status as a victim of domestic violence)

-Name of the reporter Name of the complainant/victim School/program and grade of the complainant/victim Reporter's R relationship to the complainant/victim Date of the complaint Date of the alleged discrimination/harassment Name or names of the discriminator(s) or harasser(s) Location where such discrimination/harassment occurred Name(s) of any witness(es) to the discrimination/harassment Detailed statement of the circumstances constituting the alleged discrimination or harassment Proposed remedy
+Name of the reporter Name of alleged victim/complainant Name of alleged victim/complainant Relationship of reporter to the alleged victim/complainant Date of the complaint Date of the alleged discrimination/harassment Name or names of the alleged discriminator(s) or harasser(s) Location where such discrimination/harassment occurred Name(s) of any witness(es) to the discrimination/harassment Detailed statement of the circumstances constituting the alleged discrimination or harassment Proposed remedy